lux0rdev/launch-school/LS220/notes/07_divide_and_conquer.md

 1. Choose the pivot element (it's best to use the middle element)**.
 2. Assign `left` and `right` pointers to the leftmost and rightmost indices of the remaining elements in the array, respectively.
-3. Increment the `left` pointer continuously, one cell at a time, until it reaches a value that is greater than or equal to the pivot or until it becomes greater than `right`.
+3. Increment the `left` pointer continuously, one cell at a time, until it reaches a value that is greater than or equal to the pivot or until it (the pointer itself) becomes greater than `right` (meaning that it _passed_ the `right` pointer ).
 4. Decrement the `right` pointer continuously, one cell at a time, until it reaches a value that is less than the pivot, or until it becomes smaller than `left`.
 5. Once you're done incrementing and decrementing the pointers, evaluate whether the `left` pointer has gone beyond the `right` pointer.
     - If this is the case, move on to step 6.